Introduction- Headless PWA

 - The Progressive Web Application will give the feel of a native App.

-- Since it is not a native application so there will no updating issues.
+- Since it is not a native application so there will be updating issues.

-- The PWA’s are easy to install since the user just has to visit the site and adding it to the home screen.
+- The PWA’s are easy to install since the user just has to visit the site and add it to the home screen.

 - No App store is required for managing the application.

-- The App provides better User Interface which leads to increases traffic on the store.
+- The App provides a better User Interface which leads to increased traffic to the store.

 - The Admin can set the user name and password from the backend.

-- The Splash Background image of the application can also set by the admin.
+- The Splash Background image of the application can also be set by the admin.

 - The Admin can manage or add the banner images, notifications, featured categories, category’s banner images, and icons.

-- The product type supported are Simple and Configurable.
+- The product type supported is Simple and Configurable.

-- The carousel and carousel images can also managed and added by the Admin.
+- The carousel and carousel images can also be managed and added by the Admin.

 - The Magento 2 Headless PWA will support only simple and configurable product types.